enhance-dev/enhance.dev/app/docs/md/unsorted/doc-callout-test.md

 ### caution

-Enhance API Routes are backend JSON routes designed for seamless clientside progressive enhancement.
-API routes are defined under app/api and follow the same file based routing conventions as app/pages.
+Enhance API Routes are backend JSON routes designed for seamless client-side progressive enhancement.
+API routes are defined under app/api and follow the same file-based routing conventions as app/pages.
 JSON response values from API routes are automatically passed to corresponding page routes.

 </doc-callout>